TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
 NOTE: Remember to exit back to ACC before upgrading Infinite Heaven, upgrading a save that's mid mission is likely to cause issues.

+New for r183
+Fixed: Infinite load screen on traveling between free<>mission for some missions - thanks RealQi for the save file.

 New for r182
 Fixed: Being unable to ready weapon when all Custom equip options are turned on and prep config has all weapons set - thanks Gambchon for the report and save file.